 Practical tools for self-development

 In a competence-based qualification, the course program is highly practice-oriented.
-For obtaining the qualification, the students have to demonstrate their skills in working life and pass a competence-based test.
+For obtaining the qualification, the students have to demonstrate their skills in working life and pass a competency-based test.
 Olli sees this as an advantage:

 – Utilizing real-life work tasks in your studies makes studying more rewarding and less burdening.

-One of the best practical tools was a 360-degree assessment that was used to gather personal feedback from colleagues, supervisors and customers.
+One of the best practical tools was a 360-degree assessment that was used to gather personal feedback from colleagues, supervisors, and customers.
 It also included self-evaluation of leadership and cooperation skills.

 – The assessment showed us our strengths and areas of development.
 It also pointed out aspects that we could put more emphasis on, Juha explains.